qiaoxibj/tool.accelerate.core/README.md

 This project demonstrate how to accessing relational data with Spring technology and run on IBM WebSphere Liberty Server Learn more about IBM WebSphere Liberty, visit <a href="https://developer.ibm.com/wasdev/">https://developer.ibm.com/wasdev/</a>

-Inside the application project there is a application.springboot.jdbc package containing 3 classes:
+Inside the application project containing 3 classes:
-* Application</code>: The entry point for the SpringBoot application.
+* application.springboot.Application</code>: The entry point for the SpringBoot application.
-* Customer</code>: POJO class for DB table
+* application.springboot.jdbc.Customer</code>: POJO class for DB table
-* JDBCController</code>: A Springboot JDBC endpoint which implements the JDBC DB access
+* application.springboot.jdbc.JDBCController</code>: A Springboot JDBC endpoint which implements the JDBC DB access

 Inside the wlpcfg project there is the <code>it.springboot.jdbc.HelloControllerTest</code> that will test the /springbootjdbc endpoint to ensure it is working.